xz0127/tp/docs/UserGuide.md

 ### Backing up files

-The core data files of the previous session are automatically saved in a folder called `backup`.
+The data files of your previous Nuudle session are automatically saved in a folder called `backup`.
 The backup data will be updated everytime you start up the Nuudle app.
 This backup files allow you to completely revert your data to the version in the previous session.
 This is especially useful if your data was unintentionally corrupted and you need to manually update the data.

 --------------------------------------------------------------------------------------------------------------------